rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

     * A rule is a prescribed directive or principle that must be followed strictly.
 It is typically mandatory and non-negotiable.
     * Rules often have legal or formal implications and violations may lead to consequences or penalties.
     * Rules are usually clear, specific, and binding, leaving little room for interpretation or deviation.
+2. **Guideline**:
+    * A guideline is a set of general principles that provide guidance or direction on how to achieve a particular objective.
+    * Guidelines are more flexible than rules, as they offer suggestions on the most effective way to accomplish a task or goal.
+    * They serve as a framework for good practice and can be adapted or customized based on specific circumstances or requirements.
-2. **Recommendation**:
+3. **Recommendation**:
-    * A recommendation is a suggestion or advice on the best course of action, but it is not mandatory.
+    * A recommendation is a suggestion or advice on the best course of action, but it is not mandatory, they offer more freedom than guidelines .
     * Recommendations are based on best practices, standards, or guidelines, but individuals or organizations have the freedom to choose whether or not to follow them.
     * While recommendations are meant to guide decision-making, they allow for flexibility and individual judgment in applying them.
-3. **Guideline**:
-    * A guideline is a set of general principles or rules that provide guidance or direction on how to achieve a particular objective.
-    * Guidelines are more flexible than rules, as they offer suggestions on the most effective way to accomplish a task or goal.
-    * They serve as a framework for good practice and can be adapted or customized based on specific circumstances or requirements.

 In summary, rules are strict, mandatory, and non-negotiable directives, recommendations are suggestions or advice that are not obligatory, and guidelines offer flexible principles for achieving a specific objective.